rteyssier/CCA_Finite_Volume/ramses_tutorial/4-visualizing-the-results.md

 ```
 ![image][profile1.png]

 You should see the density profile of this famous 1D test called Sod's test.
-Note that you may have to import the following packages for this example to work: `numpy`, `matplotlib` and `astropy`.
+Note that you may have to import beforehand the following packages for this example to work: `numpy`, `matplotlib` and `astropy`.

 We can do the same using the `gnuplot` package directly within the Linux operating system.
-For this, type in the Terminal window on `adroit`:
+For this, type in the Terminal window on `rusty`:
 ```
 gnuplot
 ```